 Conclusion:

-And this Slow Cooker Corn Chowder doesnt need to wait for fall.
+And the best part?
+You don’t have to wait until fall to kick back with this comforting slow cooker corn chowder.
 Whether you are working with fresh summer corn or frozen corn in the winter, the result is a warm, creamy chowder that’s full of flavor.
 With very little prep and hands-off cooking, it’s a convenient, comforting meal that the entire family will love.
 Savor every velvety, full-bodied bite!

 Slow Cooker Corn Chowder